rouge-ruby/rouge/README.md

   This formatter will split your code into lines, each contained in its own div.
 The `class_format` option will be used to add a class name to the div, given the line number.
+* `Rouge::Formatters::HTMLLineanchors.new(formatter, class_format: 'line-%i')` This formatter
+  will generate an anchor link before each line.
+The `class_format` option will be used to add a class name to the anchor, given the line number.
+This works the same as the `lineanchors` option in Pygments.
 * `Rouge::Formatters::HTMLPygments.new(formatter, css_class='codehilite')`
   wraps the given formatter with div wrappers generally expected by stylesheets designed for Pygments.